Join us in Scottsdale at Funk Beach

 6398 E Oak St Scottsdale, 85257

-Oak St / 64th St
+Oak St / 64th St - 1/2 mile north of McDowell

 6398 E Oak St Scottsdale, 85257

-- Teams play at four alternating times:
+Teams play each night at four alternating times:

 6:15 - 7:20 - 8:25 - 9:30

-- Teams play at four alternating times:
+Teams play each night at four alternating times:

 6:15 - 7:20 - 8:25 - 9:30

-RULES and guidelines
+Rules and guidelines

 Little Kahuna Intermediate